06.30.2025

 Whether in business for ten months or ten years, you’ve probably taken a ride on the sales and marketing struggle bus at one point or another.
 Sometimes riding that bus feels like your Keanu Reeves in Speed, just trying to maintain momentum so the whole operation doesn’t “explode.”But even Keanu couldn’t save the day on his own.

-Oftentimes, no matter how well-trained and dedicated a team is, it takes an external perspective to understand the full scope of a situation.
+Oftentimes, no matter how well-trained and dedicated an in-house marketing team is, it takes an external perspective to understand the full scope of a situation.
 And sales and marketing strategies are so full of variables that partnering with an agency has been an increasingly popular decision for startups and enterprises alike.

 Still, not every revenue leader has worked side-by-side with an outsourced sales and marketing company, so many are uncertain of what to expect.
 Here we’ll unpack just what it means to outsource sales and marketing to a trusted provider, along with some of the benefits most companies experience during their partnership.
 Finally, we’ll touch on some of the important factors to consider when vetting out potential outsourced firms.
 But first, we’ll define what outsourcing sales and marketing means.